This AUP governs the use of CloudCone’s paid services

-- Use 100% (burst CPU usage) of a vCPU core for longer than 2 hours (only applicable for Cloud Server Instances).
+- Usage of 100% (burst CPU usage) of a vCPU core for longer than 2 hours (only applicable for Public Cloud Server Instances).
 There are various processes and activities which can cause this; these include but are not limited to: Perl Scripts, CGI, PHP, Python, HTTP and Malware.

-- Use disk IOPS greater than 100 IOPS (burst DISK IOPS usage) of a Virtual Disk for longer than 30 minutes (only applicable for Cloud Server Instances).
-There are various processes and activities which can cause this; these include but are not limited to: Perl Scripts, CGI, PHP, Python, HTTP, Malware and SWAP.
+- Usage of disk IOPS (burst DISK IOPS usage) of a Virtual Disk affecting other users within the same hypervisor (only applicable for Public Cloud Server Instances).
+There are various processes and activities which can cause this; these include but are not limited to: Perl Scripts, CGI, PHP, Python, HTTP, Malware and SWAP utilization.

 - Run any file sharing, bit torrent or other P2P network services, client or server software.

-- Use 300Mbps (Megabits per second) or more bandwidth throughput for longer than 45 minutes, there are various processes and activities which can cause this; these include but are not limited to Proxies, Downloads and etc
+- Use 500Mbps (Megabits per second) or more bandwidth throughput for longer than 2 hours, there are various processes and activities which can cause this; these include but are not limited to Proxies, Downloads and etc.

 You must have valid and current information on file with your domain name registrar for any domain hosted on the CloudCone network.